jerickBilalat/Fox-And-Firefly-website/README.md

 ## **Fox and Firefly Photography website**

 ### **The goal**
-Build a website that displays the photographer's featured work and the services that they offer.
+Build a website that displays the photographer's featured work and the services.